-The CMCA board met in summer for an intensive session of planning and organizing the main events slated for the Central Region this fall, namely, the Senior and Junior School Choral Workshops, the Central Manitoba Youth Choir, CMYC’s tour itinerary, and the third annual Jazz Workshop.
-Central Manitoba Choral Association, a group of dedicated volunteers, has successfully presented these choral programs for the past thirty-four years to promote and enhance choral music in the Central Region.
+The CMCA board continues to meet to plan and organize the main events slated for the Central Region this fall, namely, the Senior and Junior School Choral Workshops, the Central Manitoba Youth Choir, CMYC’s tour itinerary, and the third annual Jazz Workshop.
+Central Manitoba Choral Association, a group of dedicated volunteers, has successfully presented these choral programs for the past thirty-five years to promote and enhance choral music in the Central Region.

 Central Region Vocal Jazz Workshop

-Last year’s Vocal Jazz Workshop was a rousing success, and the CMCA committee has planned the next one for Thursday, February 14, 2019 at the Manitou Opera House, with clinicians Stacy Nattress and Alisa Wiebe directing the event.
+Last year’s Vocal Jazz Workshop was a rousing success, and the CMCA committee has planned the next one for Thursday, February 14, 2019 from 9:00-4:00 at the Manitou Opera House, with clinicians Stacy Nattress and Alisa Wiebe as directors.
+Karen Giesbrecht, president of CMCA, reports that last year’s event attracted ten jazz choirs from Winkler, Morden, Manitou and Altona.
+She is enthused about the new scheduling format, in which each registered choir gets 20 minutes stage time/work with the clinicians, with three groups rotating through three breakout sessions on various jazz topics.
+Organizers for the day are Al and Loretta Thorleifson.

 Central Manitoba Youth Choir 2013